Human Sex Trafficking | Programs | Survivor Stories | FAQ | Awards

 In addition to their work with law enforcement, our crisis response team handles emergencies that arise after regular business hours.
 Their services range from securing emergency housing, family reunification services (coordinating travel, lodging, medical care, and other needs) for victims out of state, to crisis counseling and any other after hours support that clients need.

-Journey Out works with youth in schools, group homes, community centers, and faith-based institutions to provide two forms of human trafficking prevention curricula: My Life My Choice and Word On The Street.
-These curricula are designed to empower young people and educate them on the tactics that pimps and traffickers use to recruit victims into the commercial sex industry.
+Journey Out works with youth in schools, group homes, community centers, and faith-based institutions to provide prevention curricula and ongoing prevention programming.
+These programs and workshops are designed to empower young people and educate them on the tactics that pimps and traffickers use to recruit victims into the commercial sex industry.
 To best address the evolving nature of sex trafficking recruitment, the programs have slightly different methodologies and approaches, with the same end goal: safeguarding youth against traffickers.

 Committed to serving victims where they are, Journey Out staff provide hygiene products, snacks, and information about our services directly along the prostitution tracks of Los Angeles.
 In addition to our contact information, we include resources for emergency shelters both within and outside of the state of California.
 Inside every outreach bag is a lipstick with our phone number.
 The label is discreet and easy to conceal from pimps and traffickers but also gives victims a lifeline.